-CREATING CHANGE FOR BLACK FOSTER YOUTH
+CREATING CHANGE FOR BLACK YOUTH IN FOSTER CARE

 Black children are disproportionately represented in the foster care system yet underrepresented in adoption.
 Through the EMBRACE Project we aim to explore and address this imbalance and provide Black youth with an equal chance at finding an adoptive family to call their own.